DLuCCheck/dluchecktool/README.md

 ## What is DLucheck
-DLucheck is a table tool automated checking tool
+DLucheck is a table checking tool

 ## How to use
 DLucheck is supposed to be used with table information and checks to be done to